-Being overly polite is preferable to rudeness, so stick with formal greetings if you have any doubts.
+Being overly polite is preferable, so stick with formal greetings if you have any doubts.
 They are easy enough to remember, you just need to use them at the correct time of day:

-- Buenos días - Good day or good morning.
-Used until midday.
+- Buenos días — Good day or good morning.
+Used from morning until midday.

 - Buenas tardes — Good afternoon or good evening.
 Used from midday until nightfall.

 - Buenas noches — Good night.
 Used at night as both a greeting and as a way of saying goodbye in Peru.

 Peruvians are particularly polite when speaking to their elders, so bear that in mind as a basic rule.
 You should also use formal greetings when addressing people of authority, such as police officers and border officials.
 For extra politeness, tag on a señor when addressing men or señora for women (i.e., “Buenos días, señor.")

 Formal greetings aside, it’s not uncommon to hear Peruvians using a quick “Buenas!” as a greeting without the time of day attached.
 While that’s fine among friends and acquaintances, try to use the full version when addressing strangers.